 - a.
 Patients are capable of giving signed informed consent as described in Appendix D which includes compliance with the requirements and restrictions listed in the informed consent form and in this protocol. - b.
-The patient is a man or woman 18 to 70 years of age, inclusive - c.
-The patient has history of CCH according to ICHD-3 beta criteria (Headache Classification Committee of the IHS 2013) for ≥12 months prior to screening including the following: - Attacks of severe, strictly unilateral pain, which is orbital, supraorbital, temporal or in any combination of these sites, lasting 15 to 180 minutes and occurring from once daily every other day to 8 times a day for more than half of the time when the disorder is active. - The pain is associated with at least 1 of the following symptoms or signs: ipsilateral conjunctival injection, lacrimation, nasal congestion, rhinorrhea, forehead and facial sweating, miosis and/or ptosis and/or eyelid edema, and/or sense of restlessness or agitation. - CH attacks occurring for more than 1 year without remission, or with remission periods lasting less than 1 month. - d.
-The patient has a total body weight of \geq 45 kg. - e.
+The patient is a man or woman 18 to 70 years of age, inclusive. - c.
+The patient has a history of ECH according to ICHD-3 beta criteria (Headache Classification Committee of the IHS 2013) for ≥12 months prior to screening including the following: - Attacks of severe, strictly unilateral pain which is orbital, supraorbital, temporal or in any combination of these sites, lasting 15 to 180 minutes and occurring from once daily every other day to 8 times a day for more than half of the time when the disorder is active. - The pain is associated with at least 1 of the following symptoms or signs: ipsilateral conjunctival injection, lacrimation, nasal congestion, rhinorrhea, forehead and facial sweating, miosis and/or ptosis and/or eyelid edema, and/or sense of restlessness or agitation. - CH attacks occurring in periods lasting from 7 days to 1 year, separated by pain-free periods lasting at least 1 month. - d.
+CH attacks of a new cluster cycle have started within ≤ 2 weeks (14 days, inclusive) prior to screening and, based on the patient's previous medical history, it is expected that the patient's CH attacks will continue for ≥ 6 weeks after the screening visit. - e.
+The patient has a total body weight of \geq 45 kg. - f.
 The patient is not using or using ≤2 concomitant medications that are commonly prescribed as preventive treatments for CH (Appendix H), regardless of the indication for which the medication was prescribed.
-Patients must be on a stable dose and regimen for at least 2 weeks prior to screening and throughout the study. - f.
+Patients must be on a stable dose and regimen for at least 2 weeks prior to screening and throughout the study. - g.
 If a patient is receiving Botox, it should be in a stable dose regimen, considered as having ≥2 cycles of Botox prior to screening.
-The patient should not receive Botox during the run-in period up to the evaluation period (12 weeks) where the primary endpoint is evaluated.
+The patient should not receive Botox during the run-in period up to the evaluation period (4 weeks) where the primary endpoint is evaluated.